They’re Not McMansions, but These Larger Homes Meet the Needs of a Growing Family

 1. Impressive Foyers with Staircases - Not just for manors and mansions, spacious foyers on the grand scale with showcase staircases are also some of the features in two-story plans with 3,500–4,000 square feet of space.
 Staircases can have wrought-iron railings with elaborate workmanship or elegant, dark, heavy wood with classic decorative details.

 Open the doors of this 2-story, 4-bedroom French style home plan and walk into an elegant foyer with an intricately-designed staircase.
-The 3,924-square-foot home also includes 4.5 baths, a reading room, and a game room (House Plan #195-1184).
+The 3,924-sq.-ft. home also includes 4.5 baths, a reading room, and a game room (Plan #195-1184).

 2. Open Floor PlanGreat Rooms and High Ceilingsgo hand in hand – From the entrance, the floor opens into a bright, airy huge room decked with floor to ceiling windows, mid-to-low hanging pendant lights or chandeliers.
 Without constrictive walls, there is a smooth and easy flow from the living area to the kitchen and dining room.

-A 1-story, 3-bedroom, 3.5 bath Craftsman-style home plan with 3,815 square feet of space comes with this open floor design with high ceilings, hardwood floors, and an abundance of light filtering throughout the entire home (House Plan #108-1789).
+A 1-story, 3-bedroom, 3.5 bath Craftsman-style home with 3,815 sq. ft. of space comes with this open floor design with high ceilings, hardwood floors, and an abundance of light filtering throughout the entire structure (Plan #108-1789).

 3. Chef-inspired Kitchen with the latest facilities – There’s always room for a dream kitchen with plenty of counter space and eat-in nooks in a house plan with all this square footage.
 Expect modern stainless-steel appliances, granite countertops, walk-in pantry, and breakfast corner, kitchen islands that serve as additional dining areas or prep stations – plus built-in cabinets, drawers, and shelves for storage.